mhidoart/sftpUploader/README.md

  - upload with encryption or without encryption

  # how to use
+- the first thing to do is to fill `source.txt` by copy past paths you want to upload using ssh (it doesn't matter if the paths are files or directories)

- the script takes 3 main params `-e` in case you want to encrypt then upload encrypted files only, `-d`  or `-delete-source` if you want to delete the source files after uploading them finaly `-k` or `-keep-encrypted` if you want to keep encrypted files after upload
+-Then you have to give params to the script or not, the script takes 3 main params `-e` in case you want to encrypt then upload encrypted files only, `-d`  or `-delete-source` if you want to delete the source files after uploading them finaly `-k` or `-keep-encrypted` if you want to keep encrypted files after upload. if you don't specify any param the defaul behaviour of the script will be upload source files without encryption and without deleting anything !

  using this three params you have interesting conbinations such as :